angiechen918/Zn_protease/README.md

 **Anqi Chen, Institute for Protein Design, University of Washington, Oct.
 23, 2025**

-This repository demonstrates a full computational pipeline for designing de novo Zn proteases.
-The Jupyter notebook `zn_protease.ipynb` walks through one complete design round, including:
+The repository for the computational design of de novo Zn proteases.
+The Jupyter notebook `zn_protease.ipynb` demonstrates one design round, including:

 - Backbone generation using RoseTTAFold Diffusion 2 — Molecular Interfaces (RFD2-MI)
 - Backbone benchmarking and filtering